How to choose an international school in Singapore for young students?

 1. Local international schools

 These schools primarily enroll local students, with a proportion of over 50%, offering courses for junior and senior high school levels.
-They follow the Southern Hemisphere academic year, which runs from January to December (First Semester: early January to mid-June, Second Semester: late July to early December).
+They follow the Southern Hemisphere academic year, which runs from January to December (Term 1: January to June, Term 2: July to December).
 A significant number of students come from Southeast Asian countries, including Vietnam, South Korea, Japan, China, etc. These international schools are among the world's best in terms of classroom facilities and hardware, as well as the quality of teachers and the delivery of knowledge.

 1